SilverHalf/mount-balrior/decima/mechanics.md

 #### 100% - 80%
 {: .no_toc}
 Decima starts the fight in the center of the arena.
-As soon as the encounter begins, she summons her [Conduits], then begins doing the following attacks in loop:
+As soon as the encounter begins, she summons her [Conduits], then begins doing the following attack loop:

 ```mermaid
 flowchart LR